TKuehnast/McMurGut/README.md

-# McMurGut 1.1 (MCMG754) - Metabolic reconstruction catalog of the murine gut
+# McMurGut 1.1 (MCMG754) - Metabolic environment and model catalog of the murine gut
-**The McMurGut pipeline to create your individual model catalog**
+**The McMurGut pipeline to create your individual model catalog and diet file to simulate the mouse microbiome**

 ## 1) Retreiving murine genomes from our samples

-16S rRNA gene amplicon sequencing of mouse feces.
-Using Qiime2 to receive taxonomy.tsv from all our 16S sequencing results (4 murine experiments).
-Collapsing to genera only.
-Remove non_taxonomic entries.
+- Perform 16S rRNA gene amplicon sequencing on mouse feces, followed by Qiime2 taxonomy analysis (https://github.com/qiime2) to receive taxonomy file and abundance table.
+- Alternatively, perform whole genome sequencing of mouse feces, followed by applying Kraken2(https://github.com/DerrickWood/kraken2)/Bracken(https://github.com/jenniferlu717/Bracken) to receive Bracken output.
+Transform it to mpa-like style via kreport2mpa.py (https://github.com/jenniferlu717/KrakenTools).
+Modify it to taxonomy file and abundance table via kr_to_Micom_v08.ipynb.
+- Remove non_taxonomic entries from taxonomy file.

-Looking into the genome catalogs MGBC, CMMG, UHGG and NCBI (in this order); and finding (if available) 3 reference genomes (according to good sequence quality if available) of each species present in this genus, into a list of 754 genomes.
+- Search genome catalogs such as MGBC, CMMG, UHGG and NCBI for (if available) 3 reference genomes for each species present in each genus
-Genomes were collected and compressed into .fna.gz format.
-CMMG genomes were transformed from .gff.gz into .fna.gz via GFFintoFASTAv06.ipynb script.
+- Collect the genomes and compressed to .fna.gz format.
+CMMG genomes may be transformed from .gff.gz into .fna.gz via GFFintoFASTAv06.ipynb.
-Manifest-table was generated, containing metadata and directory of genomes.

 ## 2) Creating metabolic models via gapseq

-Using gapseq 1.2 for metabolic reconstruction and gapfilling of 754 genomes.
+Use gapseq 1.2 for metabolic reconstruction and gapfilling of the genomes (https://github.com/jotech/gapseq)
-gapseq doall
+> gapseq doall

+McMurGut 1.1:
-gapseq version: 1.2; Sequence DB md5sum: 17e92c9 (2023-12-12, Bacteria) (04.2024)
+Version: 1.2; Sequence DB md5sum: 17e92c9 (2023-12-12, Bacteria) (04.2024) for 753/754 genomes.

-Old version (gapseq 1.2 ccd1144, 2022) used for 1/754 genomes: GCA_022179725.1_ASM2217972v1_genomic.
+Version: 1.2 ccd1144, 2022,  used for 1/754 genomes: GCA_022179725.1_ASM2217972v1_genomic.

-Collecting .XML-files.
+Collect .XML-files.
+Create a manifest file containing all XML files.

 ## 3) Combining to McMurGut 1.1

-Using Qiime2's export tool to combine 754 models.XML, into a single model catalog, on all taxonomy levels.
+Use Qiime2's export tool to combine XML models into a single model catalog, on all taxonomy levels.

+McMurGut 1.1:
+754 models.XML, creating...
 MCMG754_species.qza
 MCMG754_genus.qza
 MCMG754_family.qza